clairefro/gnotes/README.md

 # gnotes

-Do you read and forget? gnotes helps you become an active reader.
+Do you read and forget? `gnotes` helps you become an active reader.

-- Take freeform notes on things you've read
-- Generate an explorable view of your notes in an interactive timeline with filters
+Take freeform notes on things you've read, and generate an explorable view of your notes in an interactive timeline with filters.

 Like learning out loud?
 Publish your notes to the public internet to share with the world.